20k/binmat_rules/readme.md

 ### \> - BREAK
 - **Primary effect**: BREAK cards initate combat for attackers and defenders.
 After this, its secondary effect is invoked

-- **Secondary effect**: If the attacker stack contains a BREAK, combat rules are modified.
-This does not occur if the attacker's BREAK is removed by a TRAP
+- **Secondary effect**: If either stack contains a BREAK, combat rules are modified.
+This does not occur if all BREAK's are removed by a TRAP

 - **Combat Modification**: BREAK damage rules trigger if the attacker has a surviving BREAK card in their stack: the damage value of the stack is the damage of the attacker stack, or the size of the defender stack, whichever is greater.
 Combat resolves normally otherweise